sstorysmith/burger/readMe.md

 The Design Flow of this application:
 **SERVER side in blue**    CLIENT side

   **1.** Start the SERVER listening on port 3000 in directory "burgers" with "$ node server.js".
               2. Connect to the port on the CLIENT side with "http://localhost:3000".
               3. GET "/" is sent to the "burger_controller" on the server.
-  **4.** "burger_Controller" responds and sends to client the display "index.
+  **4.** "burger_Controller" responds and sends to client the display "index.handlebars".
-                 handlebars".
               5. User enters data to add a burger, click on "Add a Burger" button.
               6. Client submits the POST "/api/burgers" to the SERVER.
   **7.** "burger_controller" uses "connection","orm", and "model" to INSERT the new
                  burger into MySQL database with an SQL statement.
               8. The "index.handlebars" reloads the display and the new burger displays in the Burgers List.
               9. User clicks on "Devour It!" button and PUT "/api/burgers/:id" is sent to the "burger_controller" on the server.
   **10.**"burger_controller" uses "connection","orm", and "model" to update the